An Encounter with God

 The parish community helps parents prepare for the Baptism of infants or young children by helping parents to understand their role in their child’s spiritual life and growth, and by supporting them in undertaking this task.
 Preparation session includes discussion of our Catholic faith and an explanation of the symbols and baptismal rite.

 An interview is required with the baptismal preparation couple if this is a first child or new parish family.

-We welcome adults who wish to be baptised to contact Maggie Seliga to discuss the steps and journey through the RCIA (Rite of Christian Initiation) program at the parish.
+We welcome adults who wish to be baptised to contact John Konicek to discuss the steps and journey through the RCIA (Rite of Christian Initiation) program at the parish.
 Read more information about the program on our formation page.